mlcheng/js-janus/README.md

 ```

 ## Configuration
 The `janus` object contains settings for the entire test suite.
+This is exported from the main file as `janus`.

 ### `ASYNC_MAX_RUNTIME`
 The `ASYNC_MAX_RUNTIME` is the maximum amount of time an asynchronous test can run inside the `async` call.
 By default, this is 5 seconds.